-In accordance with Government Auditing Standards, we have also issued our report dated November 24, 2021, on our consideration of Treasury's internal control over financial reporting of the total investment portfolio administered by the Treasury and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance as it pertains to the total investment portfolio administered by the Treasury and the results of that testing, and not to provide an opinion on the effectiveness of internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Treasury's internal control over financial reporting and compliance as it pertains to the total investment portfolio administered by the Treasury.
+In accordance with Government Auditing Standards, we have also issued our report dated December 5, 2023, on our consideration of the Treasury's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Treasury's internal control over financial reporting and compliance.